Student Employment Guidelines

 If conversation results in discovery of a necessary accommodation to support a unique need for a student employee, the Student Employment Manager should be consulted to ensure necessary steps are taken to support the student employee to the extent possible.

-If the initial conversation proves unsuccessful in modifying the problem, best practice is a second conversation accompanied by a written warning.
+If, after a reasonable period of time for correction, the initial conversation proves unsuccessful in modifying the problem, best practice is a second conversation accompanied by a written warning.
 The Student Employment Manager should be consulted in drafting this notice of correction.
-Repeated negligence such as absenteeism, tardiness, timesheet abuse, or poor job performance will result in warnings or dismissal.
+Repeated negligence such as absenteeism, tardiness, timesheet abuse, or poor job performance will result in additional warnings or dismissal.
 If a written warning proves unsuccessful, the supervisor has grounds for dismissing the student.
-Falsification of time sheets is grounds for immediate dismissal from a position.
+Falsification of time sheets and/or violations of the Student Code of Conduct is grounds for immediate dismissal from a position.

 The Student Employment Manager should be made aware of any student employment issue(s) that are likely to result in a student’s dismissal.
 Supervisors and/or students may consult with the Student Employment Manager at any time for support around disciplinary issues and procedures.